HHS-Intro-To-Programming-2022-23-Taylor/fnl_capstoneproject-p1_t04_hoodlums/README.md

 Known Bugs/Workarounds:
 - Bug:Object was Null at actionPerformed and we realized the reason they were null is because actionPerformed was being called on before the class was         instantiated
 - Workaround: Creating a time variable that counts the ammount of actions that happened and our object that wasan't being instantiated would only be called on when a certain time was reached.
 Also allows us to call objects at later times so that they get drawn in later.
-- Bug:B1 couldn't be set to the image we wanted.
+- Bug: B1 couldn't be set to the image we wanted.
 - Workaround:We realized this is because the image wasn't initialized as a field and couldn't be set to an image.
 Key Learnings:
 - Graphhics is unessesarily complicated